 Howard University is committed to providing access and reasonable accommodations to persons with documented disabilities in accordance with the Americans with Disabilities Act (ADA) of 1990, Section 504 of the Rehabilitation Act of 1973, and other pertinent federal, state, and local disability and anti-discrimination laws.
-Students must self-identify to the Dean of the Office of Student Services, located at 1851 9th Street NW, Second Floor (Odd Fellows Building).
+Students must self-identify to the Director of the Office of Student Services, located in the undergraduate library on the Main Campus.
 Students must register with the office within the first week of class and at the beginning of each subsequent semester for which accommodations are requested.
-Students will receive reasonable accommodations based on the recommendations of a licensed physician.
+Students will receive reasonable accommodations based on the recommendations of a licensed medical provider.
 A letter of accommodations will be given to students for delivery to the faculty, who will provide the accommodations